 2.1.
 Compliance with Instructions of Officials: Students are expected to comply with instructions of University officials, investigators, committees, or boards.
 Students are also expected to comply with instructions of those responding on campus in an official capacity.
 Examples of University officials may include but are not limited to Public Safety, DCL Staff, Dean of Students Office, CARE team, BEMCO, Fire Department, Waltham Police Department, and OEO.

 2.2.
-Compliance with Adjudicative Decisions: Comply with the final decision of the Student Conduct Board, with the outcome from the SCP, an OEO Resolution Process or the University Appeals Board, and with any Administrative Action or University Action.
+Compliance with Adjudicative Decisions: Comply with the final decision of the Student Conduct Board, with the outcome from the SCP, an OEO Resolution Process, Restorative Justice resolution or the University Appeals Board, and with any Administrative Action or University Action.

 2.3.
 Obstruction of University Functions: Recognize and allow for the legitimate functions of the University.
 Obstructing or disrupting teaching, research, or any administrative, public service, disciplinary, or other authorized University functions is unacceptable.